Competition Teams & Clubs

 1 and 2 Report Sub Team Lead Elias Pagurko firstname.lastname@example.org

-1 and 2 Purchasing Lead Elizabeth Wiese firstname.lastname@example.org
+1 and 2 Purchasing Lead Julia Safron email@example.com

-Baja SAE challenges engineering students to design and build an off-road vehicle that will survive the severe punishment of rough terrain and in some competitions, water.
-As in real work situations, these future engineers work together as a team to discover and resolve technical challenges in design, test, and manufacturing, as well as business issues.
+Baja SAE challenges engineering students to design and build an off-road vehicle that will withstand rough terrain and in some competitions water.
+As in real work situations, these future engineers work together as a team to discover and resolve technical challenges in design, testing, and manufacturing, as well as administrative and financial issues.
 The most rugged of all the competitions, Baja SAE also gives students the first-hand challenge of pursuing their passion while managing real-life demands and priorities.
-Each team’s goal is to design and build a prototype of an all-weather, rugged, single-seat, off-road recreational vehicle intended for sale to the nonprofessional weekend off-road enthusiast.
-At Liberty’s chapter of Baja SAE, the mission is to not only produce the best vehicle possible but also take it to the competition yearly and perform to a high standard.
+Each team’s goal is to design and build a prototype of an all-weather, rugged, single-seat, off-road recreational vehicle intended for sale to the nonprofessional off-road enthusiast.
+At Liberty’s chapter of Baja SAE, the mission is to not only produce the best vehicle possible but also take it to yearly competitions and perform to a higher standard each time.
 The team is built to give students hands-on experience, that allows them to successfully collaborate on a team, gain management skills, focus on a final goal, and provide work that gives glory to God.

 Liberty Motorsports is a competition team competing in the Formula SAE (Society of Automotive Engineers) Electric Competition in Fontana California.
 Formula SAE is a collegiate design challenge in which university students are tasked with designing and manufacturing a Formula One-style race car that they will compete with universities from around the world in events testing speed, durability, endurance, cost, and creativity.
 Formula SAE Electric cars are capable of 0-60 mph in under 3.5 seconds thanks to the instant torque from the electric motors.
 Liberty Motorsports consists of over fifty students from multiple disciplines including mechanical engineering, electrical engineering, computer engineering, business marketing, project management, and strategic communications.
 Our team has established strategic partnerships with Hendrick Motorsports, Lynchburg Machining, Systems Engineering and Manufacturing, and Blue Origin to help make this program possible.
 Liberty Motorsports strives to uphold a culture of excellence and inspire innovation in order to develop the next generation of high-performing engineers who honor and glorify God.